I put my trust in your hands unknowingly you would take it for granted.

 Thanks to your careless and selfish actions, the beautiful artifact has become unrecognizable with all the cracks that now adorn it.

-For a moment I thought, I saw a little remorse on your face that disappeared as fast as it came.
+For a moment I thought, I saw a little remorse on your face it disappeared as fast as it came.

 And that you did, not care an infinity but only for a few hours.